Darialyphia/clash-of-destiny/docs/DESIGN_DOCMENT.md

 - move: 1 AP is spent for every cell moved
 - attack: deals 1 damage to a nearby enemy.
 A hero's first attack in a turn costs 1AP, then 2AP, 3AP, etc. There is no counterattack.
-- replace a card in their hand.
-This mechanic is present to alleviate worst case scenarios where a her only gets card of higher level than what they can use.
 - play a card: in addition to its MP cost, playing a card costs 1AP
 - meditate: The hero can put 3 cards at random from their discard pile and shuffle them back into their deck.
-This action consume all AP of the hero and cannot be used if it has already performed other actions this turn.
+This action consume all AP of the hero and cannot be used if they have already performed other actions this turn.

-Once every hero has acted, the turn ends, and a new one begin
+Once every hero has acted, the turn ends, and a new one begin.

 ## Victory Points